 – Soot Buildup: Despite being designed to burn cleanly, a gas fireplace might show excess soot buildup, which could indicate incomplete combustion.
 This buildup not only impacts efficiency but can also be a warning sign of other underlying problems.

 – Unusual Noises: It’s never a good sign when your gas fireplace starts making noises like banging or clicking.
 Such sounds can be rooted in loose components or even air in the gas line.
 These noises shouldn’t be ignored as they often hint at mechanical problems.
+A sharp bang or whoosh when the flame finally catches can also point to delayed ignition, where gas collects for a moment before lighting all at once.

 – Fluctuating Flames: Healthy flames should be steady.
 If you notice flames flickering or appearing weak, this can suggest blockages or issues with gas flow.